traefik-workshops/traefik-azure-arc-jumpstart-drops/2-traefik/README.md

 ## Overview

 This drop demonstrates how to deploy Traefik Proxy for Azure Arc to Arc-enabled Kubernetes clusters using Terraform and ARM templates.
+Traefik is a leading modern open source reverse proxy and ingress controller that makes deploying services and APIs easy.
+Traefik integrates with your existing infrastructure components and configures itself automatically and dynamically.

 ## Prerequisites